sasrid/containers/README.md

 ### Docker run

 You can run this following command anywhere in the world where docker runtime is installed.
-Most importantly, you don't need to ask your server owner or anyone to install python or flask, etc.
+Most importantly, you don't need to ask your server owner or anyone to install python or flask, etc. This container image everything (incl. dependencies) needed to run this app.
 ```
 docker run -p 5000:5000 sarveshsridher/sampleapp:v1
 ```